J4banuelos/cse15l-lab-reports/lab-report-4.md

 ![Image](LabReport4.4.png)

+First I enter Vim so

+Keys pressed: `vim <space> ListExamples.java`

+I then entered vim then did

 Keys Pressed: `44 shift G, e then r (hold it til you press desired key which you want replace character with) 1 tab :wq <enter>`

 **Step 5**